-When connected to the Head Unit, CCG7D can receive certified firmware Over The Air (via the LTE or WiFi interfaces) or via the OBD port.
-CCG7D uses Root of Trust Public Key (RoTPK), RSA-2048, and SHA-256 Crypto Algorithms to validate the firmware before updating its internal Flash, with the new firmware.
-This feature enables CCG7D to be up to date with changing USB standards and any updates needed to the Firmware for better functionality, even after the Automotive is out of the manufacturers production line.
+When connected to the head unit, EZ-PD™ CCG7S/D can receive OEM/Tier1 authenticated firmware Over-The-Air (via the LTE or Wi-Fi interfaces) or via the OBD port, it then uses Root of Trust Public Key (RoTPK), RSA-2048, and SHA-256 algorithms to validate the firmware before updating its internal Flash with the new firmware.
+This feature enables EZ-PD™ CCG7S/D to be up to date with the changing USB standards and any other firmware update that might be required for better functionality, even after the vehicle is out of the manufacturers´ production line.

 - I2C interface to USB Hub

 - Output power throttling based on temperature and battery voltages

 - Black box feature to store a number of fault occurrences for diagnostics